Ian Happ Preview, Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .359 this season while batting .247 with 98 walks and 85 runs scored.

-- Among qualifying batters, he ranks 102nd in batting average, while his on-base percentage ranks 26th and he is 86th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 100th, his on-base percentage ranks 26th, and he is 83rd in the league in slugging.

+- In 63.7% of his 157 games this season, Happ has picked up at least one hit.
+He's also had 35 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.